Logiqx/gps-guides/detective.md

 The following NMEA codes were found in the GW-52 and GW-60 firmware.

-These sentences are enough to provide everything needed for standard logging; everything except SDOP:
+These sentences are enough to provide everything needed for standard logging; everything except SDOP / SDOS:

 - GPRMC - Recommended Minimum Navigation Information
 - GPGSV - Satellites in view